crivote/covid/README.md

 # covid
-Test of graphic plot of an infection model
+Test of graphic plot of an infection model.
+Using sir.js and chart.js